huangtinglin/MixGCF/README.md

-# MixGCF: An Improved Training Method for Graph NeuralNetwork-based Recommender Systems
+# MixGCF: An Improved Training Method for Graph Neural Network-based Recommender Systems

 This is our PyTorch implementation for the paper: